yofabronecoforo/C6ENWS/README.md

 ENWS replaces the following Ingame script file(s):
 - NaturalWonderGenerator.lua

-If your mod replaces any of the abvoe existing files, or adds any similarly-named new ones, compatibility issues **will** arise.
+If your mod replaces any of the above existing files, or adds any similarly-named new ones, compatibility issues **will** arise.